blitz-js/versions-diff/README_MAINTAINERS.md

 # Instructions for diff generation on new release
 ###### (assuming you have push permissions)

-When a new release of `react-native` is out on [npm](https://www.npmjs.com/package/react-native), do the following:
+When a new release of `blitz-js` is out on [npm](https://www.npmjs.com/package/blitz), do the following:

 - Clone the repo, or pull the latest `master` if you have it already cloned.